Chocolate Pineapple Trifle

 - To assemble, cut cooled cake into 1-in. cubes.
 Place a third of the cake in a 3-1/2-qt. trifle dish.
 Combine water and rum extract; drizzle a third over the cake.
 Top with pineapple pudding, a third of the cake and a third of the rum mixture.
 Layer with the chocolate pudding and remaining cake and rum mixture.
 Cover and chill.

-- Just before serving, in a mixing bowl, beat cream and confectioners' sugar until stiff peaks form; spread over cake.
+- Just before serving, in a large bowl, beat cream until it begins to thicken.
+Add confectioners' sugar; beat until stiff peaks form.
+Spread over cake.
 Garnish with pineapple and grated chocolate if desired.
-Yield: 10-12 servings.